What is Retirement Planning: A Step-By-Step Guide For Beginners

 Since your contributions and earnings grow without you paying immediate taxes, when you retire and start taking distributions, those withdrawals are taxed as ordinary income at your current tax rate.

-Ideally, many people expect to be in a lower tax bracket after they stop working, so they pay less tax on their withdrawals than they would have on the money while working.
+Ideally, most people aim to be in a lower tax bracket after they stop working, so they pay less in taxes on their withdrawals than they would’ve while working.

 KEY BENEFITS: